< All Posts

 IT services and infrastructure.
 This is often the largest single category of non-staff expenditure.
 Enterprise software licensing, cloud services, managed IT services, hardware procurement, and telecommunications collectively represent hundreds of millions of dollars across the sector.
 Many universities are locked into legacy contracts that have not been competitively tested, or are paying enterprise pricing for services that could be procured more efficiently through aggregated arrangements.
 Software licensing in particular is an area where universities frequently overpay due to poor licence management, shelfware (licences purchased but not used), and failure to leverage sector-wide agreements.

 Professional services.
-Australian universities spent over $700 million on consultants in recent years, a figure that has attracted significant public scrutiny.
+Australian universities spent over $700 million on consultants in recent years, a figure that attracted significant public scrutiny.
 Management consulting, legal services, audit, communications, and specialist advisory services are often procured without competitive process, through direct engagement based on existing relationships.
 Establishing structured panels with competitive rate cards, defined scopes, and performance accountability can deliver significant savings while maintaining access to quality advice.

 Laboratory equipment and consumables.
 Scientific equipment, chemicals, reagents, and laboratory consumables represent a major spend category for research-intensive universities.
 This spend is highly fragmented, with individual researchers often selecting suppliers based on product familiarity rather than commercial terms.
 Aggregating demand across faculties and leveraging the university's total volume can deliver meaningful unit cost reductions without constraining product choice.